 3. Choose an environment where you aren’t disturbed for the next half hour.

-4. Set an alarm for 20 mins from now and put your phone on silent.
+4. Set an alarm for 20 mins and put your phone on silent.

-5. Close your eyes, sit up straight and put on a smile.
+5. Close your eyes, sit up straight and put on a smile (or at least avoid a frown).

 6. Focus your attention on the now.
 Observe your thoughts and let them flow freely.